kuma35/thinking-forth-jp/sphinx/preface.rst

 Many of the ideas in this book are unscientific.
 They are based on subjective experience and observations of our own humanity.
-For this reason, I’ve included interviews with a variety of Forth professionals, not all of whom completely agree with one another, or with me.
+For this reason, I\’ve included interviews with a variety of Forth professionals, not all of whom completely agree with one another, or with me.
 All these opinions are subject to change without notice.
-The book also offers suggestions called “tips.”
+The book also offers suggestions called “tips”.
 They are meant to be taken only as they apply to your situation.
 Forth thinking accepts no inviolable rules.
 To ensure the widest possible conformity to available Forth systems, all coded examples in this book are consistent with the Forth-83 Standard.

 One individual who greatly influenced this book is the man who invented Forth, Charles Moore.
-In addition to spending several days interviewing him for this book, I’ve been privileged to watch him at work.
+In addition to spending several days interviewing him for this book, I\’ve been privileged to watch him at work.
 He is a master craftsman, moving with speed and deftness, as though he were physically altering the conceptual models inside the machine—building, tinkering, playing.
 He accomplishes this with a minimum of tools (the